imnotartsy/OS-Projects/p2/README.md

 since the time it takes to start and end is removed.
 However, this may change with the relative time lengths of the loop and function `foo()`

+The second approach therefore removes the latency of calling start and end, which may be larger than the function call producing an incorrect measurement.

 ## Question 5